 But even in the absence of a euro exit, since Greece still runs a primary budget deficit (and since SYRIZA’s economic program only forsaw a 1 percent increase in tax revenues by 2013), a SYRIZA-led government would ironically have had to preside over a deepening rather than an overthrow of austerity measures.
 Locked out of foreign capital markets as a result of prohibitively high borrowing costs, this means SYRIZA would either have had to magically convince the EU and IMF to continue disbursing loans despite the government’s refusal to implement their conditionality — or it would have had to cut back even further.

 In the process, SYRIZA’s legitimate claim to change and its genuine intention to radically transform Greek society would have been stalled in their tracks.
 Taking power now, far from strengthening the cause of the Left in Greece and Europe, would have fundamentally undermined it from within.
-There are, of course, wider questions over whether or not taking power is a desirable revolutionary strategy to begin with — a theoretical question raised by John Holloway in his famous book, Change the World Without Taking Power, to which we can return later.
+There are, of course, wider questions over whether or not a narrow obsession with taking power is a desirable revolutionary strategy to begin with.
 For now, suffice it to say that SYRIZA, even though it suffered an electoral defeat today, might actually emerge even stronger.